mtlynch/mtlynch.io/_posts/2018-02-12-why-i-quit-google.md

 # The first two years

-At the end of my second year at Google, I loved working there.
+Two years in, I still loved working at Google.

 The annual employee survey asked me how much I agreed with the statement, "I expect to be at Google in five years."
 I enthusiastically clicked, "Strongly Agree."